 Many people wonder if they should bring things like cycling gloves and cycling shoes.
 Gloves provide much-needed padding for your hands and will prevent them from getting sore and tired as the day goes on.
 Cycling shoes that come with cleats and special pedals can be great for comfort and performance.
 We encourage you to take the time to learn how to ride with them before using them on your bike vacation.

 For women, this is anything you might wear to work or for a night out on the town.
 Skirts, dresses, dress pants and elegant or patterned tops are acceptable.
 For men, this is anything you might wear for an afternoon at the country club.
-Khaki pants, dress pants, collared shirts or polo shirts are acceptable.
-Jeans, sneakers, shorts, etc. are strongly discouraged as attire for evening meals on our Luxury trips.
+Khaki pants, dress pants, nice jeans, collared shirts or polo shirts are acceptable.

 For Explorer, Ride Camp, Mountain Bike and Avid (non-race) category trips, your dinner attire is casual.
 Please keep in mind that “casual” attire in Europe can be more formal than in the United States.
 Please dress accordingly to your destination, dining and activities.